Tytskiy/HPCoords/README.md

 # HPCoords
-A library for visualizing a parallel coordinates and its variations.
+A library for visualizing a parallel coordinates and its variations and hierarchical parallel coordinates.
-+ Hierarchical parallel coordinates